polyipseity/information/special/academia/HKUST/COMP 2711H/problems.md

 Prove {{induction from the well-ordering principle}}.

 - strategy ::: Prove by contradiction.
 Assume induction fails by assuming there is a set that satisfies the induction conditions but not its conclusion.
-- note ::: Induction, well-ordering principle, and infinite descent are logically equivalent, so it is possible to prove any one of them from any other.
+- note<!-- flashcard 1f354247-234f-417b-ad89-a3040c04715f --> ::: Induction, well-ordering principle, and infinite descent are logically equivalent, so it is possible to prove any one of them from any other.

 1. assumption ::: Assume the well-ordering principle holds but not induction.
 2. construction ::: Let $K$ be a set of natural numbers such that $0 \in K$ and $n \in K \rightarrow S(n) \in K$ (induction conditions), but $K \ne \mathbb{N}_0$ (induction conclusion).
 Consider the set $A := \mathbb{N}_0 - K$, i.e. numbers in the natural numbers but not in $K$.
 This set is _nonempty_ because $K$ is a subset of the natural numbers (all of its elements are natural numbers) but does not equal the natural numbers.
 By the well-ordering principle, $A$ has an least element $a \in \mathbb{N}_0$.